surveyjs/survey-library/docs/localization.md

 ### Enable Localization and Switch Between Locales

-The localization engine that works with dictionaries is available as a separate scrips/module.
-Reference this script in the `<head>` tag of your page or import this module in the component that renders your survey:
+The localization engine that works with dictionaries is available as a separate script/module.
+Reference this script in the `<head>` tag of your page or import this module into the component that renders your survey:

 ```html
 <script src="https://unpkg.com/survey-core/survey.i18n.min.js"></script>